 Determined to get it right, I picked up the bike and kept working at it until I was able to ride with more proficiency.
 Eventually, my bike became a daily commuter to me- but it didn't happen without a few scares and a little bit of damage.

-What I didn't realize until just recently is that most (if not all) of those scares could have just as easily been avoided if I had just taken a rider safety course- specifically, the Harley-Davidson® Riding Academy New Rider Course.
+What I didn't realize until much later on is that most (if not all) of those scares could have just as easily been avoided if I had just taken a rider safety course- specifically, the Harley-Davidson® Riding Academy New Rider Course.

 Okay, full disclosure, I am an employee here at Southside Harley-Davidson, but this is far from a promotional testimony.
-Although I started riding a few years back, I had never actually received my motorcycle endorsement (oops- I'm sure some of you may be able to relate), and being one of just a few employees at a Harley-Davidson dealership who can't legally operate a motorcycle is a somewhat isolating position to be in.
-So, I signed up for the Riding Academy, with the (cocky) expectation of flying through the course and graduating with honors (FYI, there's no such thing).
+Although I began riding several years ago, I had never actually received my motorcycle endorsement (oops), and being one of just a few employees at a Harley-Davidson dealership who couldn't legally operate a motorcycle was a somewhat isolating position to be in.
+So, I signed up for the Riding Academy, with the expectation of flying through the course and graduating with honors (FYI, there's no such thing).

 Going in to the course, I was pretty confident in myself; having ridden for one entire summer, I was sure that I knew how to operate a motorcycle just as well as anyone else in our group.
 As we took turns introducing ourselves and detailing our riding experience and what each of us hoped to take away from the course, I was quite surprised by the diverse mix of new and experienced riders.
 I was actually a bit confused at first, wondering what someone who had ridden for 10 years could possibly acquire from a basic riding course.